 and consists of multiple elements that define the routes and their associated controllers.

-Here is an example of the basic structure of a routes.xml
+Here is an example of the basic structure of a routes.xml file:

 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:App/etc/routes.xsd"> <router id="[ROUTER_ID]"> <route id="[ROUTE_ID]" frontName="[FRONT_NAME]"> <module name="[MODULE_NAME]"/> </route> </router></config>